EMI License in Lithuania

 - Store electronic money on customers’ behalf

-- Issue payment cards for transactions
+- Issuance of payment cards intended for transaction execution.

 Types of Lithuanian EMI Licenses